 You may appeal the grade according to our regular rules and regulations.
 We refer to our webpages regarding appeal of grade.

 Diploma, transcript and diploma supplement will be issued once the degree has been completed, and your right to study will be terminated.
 You need to notify email@example.com if you wish to remain a student or retake examinations for another semester.
-If you have taken too many subjects and wish to exclude a particular course from the Diploma, let us know.
+Please make sure that the courses you wish to include are correct in Studentwebb, especially when you

 Please ensure that the address in Studentweb is updated - we will send your Diploma to your registered home address.